akshaybabloo/Ruby-on-rails-4-notes/README.md

 3. `USE database_name;` - Use the database to add tables.
 4. `DROP DATABASE database_name;` - Delete a database.

-Lets create a database:
+Let's create a database:

-* If you have created a password for your mysql login, you would have to enter `mysql -u root -p` which will ask you for your root password for mysql login.
+* If you have created a password for your MySQL login, you would have to enter `mysql -u root -p` which will ask you for your root password for MySQL login.
-* You can show databases available by entering `SHOW DATABASES;`.
-This will list out all default installed databases.
+* You can show databases available by entering `SHOW DATABASES;`, this will list out all default installed databases.
-*  To create a data base type `CREATE DATABASE simple_cms_development;`.
-This will reply with `Query OK, 1 row affected (0.03 sec)` which means that a database has been created.
+*  To create a data base type `CREATE DATABASE simple_cms_development;`, this will reply with `Query OK, 1 row affected (0.03 sec)` which means that a database has been created.
 You can conform this by typing `SHOW DATABASE;`
 * It is not a good idea to give Rails all the permissions of `root`, it is better to create a username for the Rails to use the database and give the permissions to use the database just created.
 To do that the syntax for that is
 ```sql
 GRANT ALL PRIVILEGES ON database_name.*